Springfield House Community Special School

 Springfield House Chess Club

 Chess is an inclusive pastime that promotes key skills such as problem solving, logical thinking, pattern recognition and concentration.
 Playing chess boosts self-esteem and gives children resilience, which helps them grow into well rounded adults.
 It does this by teaching children how to lose and how to win gracefully, to think ahead and to foresee the consequences of their actions.
-Chess is especially beneficial for children with Special Educational Needs – please follow this link to the Chess in Schools and Communities website for more information about this:
+Chess is especially beneficial for children with Special Educational Needs – please follow this link to the Chess in Schools website for more information about this:

 https://www.chessinschools.co.uk/special-educational-needs